 The Graduate School application requires a $50 non-refundable fee, but if you have applied to other graduate programs previously, this fee may be waived.
 Check with the graduate school about other requirements such as the residency statement.

-Complete the Texas Tech MPA Application by typing your application into the form.
+2. Complete the Texas Tech MPA Admission Inquiry by typing your inquiry into the form.